microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![watchfront](images/watchfront.png)

-1. Copy the **External-IP** and paste it in the browser and hit the Enter button to launch the application.
+1. Copy the **External-IP** and paste it in the browser and press the Enter button to launch the application.

     ![finalresult](images/finalresult.png)